-NZNO knows that life during 2020 changed markedly for us all and only now are things settling into a "new normal".
 Life remains extremely busy for everyone working within the health care environment and yet the Colleges and section members and committees continue to provide valuable input into the many submissions prepared by NZNO.
 This work from you is greatly appreciated by the policy analysts and PNA team in particular.
 NZNO will, with your input, continue to put forward a strong nursing voice via the submissions.
-The COASTN Committee have Submission work included in the COASTN Annual work plan.
-The Annual plan is currently still in draft so please do put forward your ideas for other pieces of work you believe relevant and important to the COASTN members and their patients ...
-Talk to the Committee. ..it will be in the webpage for your review.
+The College of Respiratory Nurses Committee have Submission work included in their Annual work plan.
+The Annual plan (you should have received it with College recent mailings) is current but please do not hesitate to put forward your ideas for other pieces of work you believe relevant and important to the members and their patients ...
+Talk to the Committee. ...it will also be on the webpage for your review.

-Finally for New Zealand COVID-19 has not had the extreme health impacts many were predicting.
+Finally, for New Zealand COVID-19 has not (yet) had the extreme health impacts many were predicting....
 I believe in part (a very big part) that that was due to the tireless efforts of nurses in our Country...very likely you.
-The positive impact of your efforts really can't be measured and should not go unmentioned.
+The positive impact of your efforts so far really can't be measured and should not go unmentioned.
 Thank you.